AI Market Logo

 Airbnb CEO: AI Agents Not Yet Replacing Google Despite Growing Integration

-Airbnb CEO Brian Chesky says AI agents are experimental and not replacing Google, highlighting AI’s role in enhancing customer service and lead generation.
+Airbnb CEO Brian Chesky says AI agents are experimental, not replacing Google, but improving customer service and lead generation.

 5 min read